contributed by Corrine Jacob, alternatetutelage

 5 Summer Activities For Your Summer Bucket List

 1. Write and illustrate a story together

 When I read to my kids when they were younger, I used to replace the main character names with theirs.
-The amount of giggles and thrills that such a simple swap inspired made me think of this bucket list item.
-There is nothing as vast as a child’s imagination and to capture those brilliant ideas, all you need is a few sheets of paper (or a scrapbook), some crayons and something to bind them all together.
+The giggles and thrills that such a simple swap inspired made me think of this bucket list item.
+There is nothing as vast as a child’s imagination and to capture those brilliant ideas, all you need is a few sheets of paper (or a scrapbook), some crayons, and something to bind them all together.